 Stair Society Publications

 A copy of each of our volumes published while you are a member.
-Since our inception in 1934, The Society has published some sixty handsomely produced hardback volumes and it is our aim to publish at least one volume each year.
+Since our inception in 1934, the Society has published some seventy handsomely produced hardback volumes and it is our aim to publish at least one volume each year.
 Some of these are of antiquarian interest, while others are of wider intellectual significance.
 Others still are useful to practising lawyers.

 Opportunity to purchase past volumes in stock at substantially discounted prices.

 Opportunity to meet and network at our annual general meeting and lunch, with judges, practising lawyers, academic lawyers, historians and others with a shared interest in legal history.